RESEARCH STARTER

 Residence time measures how long an individual atom or molecule spends in a system from entrance to exit.
 For example, the residence time of a carbon dioxide (CO2) molecule in the atmosphere is the duration spent by the molecule from its entrance via emission from fossil fuel combustion to its exit via uptake by ocean or land ecosystems.
 The residence time of a carbon atom in a land ecosystem is the length of time spent by the atom from photosynthetic fixation to the respiratory release of the carbon.

-An average residence time of an element (molecule or atom) in a system can be calculated from division of pool size by of the element when the system is in equilibrium.
-For example, residence time of CO2 in the atmosphere is approximately equal to
+An average residence time of an element (molecule or atom) in a system can be calculated from the division of the pool size by the flux of the element when the system is in equilibrium.
+For example, the residence time of CO2 in the atmosphere is approximately equal to

 750 Gigatons � 200 Gigaton years-1 = 3.75 years